Khaelenmore/instead/README.md

 - Windows 95-XP, i486-compatible CPU

 Known limitations:
 - Some hardware may not be able to run more complex games.
-If the game runs too slow, you can try disabling fading, music, or using lower resolution.
+If the game runs too slow, you can try disabling fading, music, or using lower resolution;
-  - Reasonable performance achievable on Pentium 3 or faster CPU
+  - Reasonable performance achievable on Pentium 3 or faster CPU;
+  - Alpha-transparency is particularly slow, since it's done on the CPU; Games extensively using that will be slow;
-- Only software rendering is available
+- Only software rendering is available.

 ## Web resources